Other Books Like Dork Diaries!

 Today’s Readalikes are for the Dork Diaries series.
 These books follow 8th-grader Nikki Maxwell as she describes her TRAUMATIC move to a snooty new school, her EPIC battle with her mom for an iPhone, and her issues with the CCP (Cool, Cute & Popular) kids, especially the SNOBBY Mackenzie.

-There are 7 books in the series (and a movie coming out in 2015), but once you’ve finished all those, what to read next?
-Look for these other funny books about life in school for girls ages 9-12.
+There are 10 books in the series (and a movie coming soon), but once you’ve finished all those, what to read next?
+Look for these other funny books about life in school for ages 9-12.

 - The Popularity Papers: Research for the Social Improvement and General Betterment of Lydia Goldblatt and Julie Graham-Chang by Amy Ignatow